In Florence, near the Medici Chapels

-From the Central Station of Santa Maria Novella Piazza exit the station, cross the road and reach the traffic lights, cross the road again and turn right onto Piazza Unita d’Italia, through the square to Via del Melarancio, take the road to the end and turn left onto Via dell, after a few steps on the right side at number 20 red you can find the Art Hotel Atelier.
+From the Central Station of Santa Maria Novella Piazza exit the station on the left.
+Cross the road and turn right, reach the traffic lights, cross the road again and turn right onto Piazza Unita d’Italia, through the square to Via del Melarancio, take the road to the end and turn left onto Via dell, after a few steps on the right side at number 20 red you can find the Art Hotel Atelier.

 From the A1 Milano Rome, Milan / Genoa / Pisa – Florence North Exit Highway A11

 Take Viale Guidoni, and follow the signs to “Centro”.
 Continue straight for about 2 km.
 Before the fifth traffic light turn right onto Via E. Forlanini direction “Center”, “Fortress”.
 At the roundabout turn left and take Viale F. Redi (avenue), direction “Centro”, “Fortress”.

 Continue straight until the end of the tree-lined avenue.

 At the traffic light, cross Viale Belfiore, bear left towards “Fortress” and take Via Guido Monaco.